 We meet Jimmy and Lauren on their disastrous blind date, for each of them the first date since before they were married.
 They are awkward with each other and agonizingly uncomfortable.
 He brings her to Hooters.
 She has not one but two spit-takes.
 He looks at the TV while she’s talking.
 “There’s a very tight game going on up there.”
 And he insults her closet organizing business.
 “Did you start by organizing glove compartments?”
 They agree on just one thing — they never want to see each other again.

 But then they end up on the same trip to Africa.
-Lauren and Jimmy discover they are on the “blended family-moon,” a special week for remarried couples and their children.
+Lauren and Jimmy discover they are on the “blended family-moon,” a special week for second-marriage couples and their children.
 Their loathing turns to respect and affection as they go on adventures and bond with each other’s children.
 If you guessed that this bonding would include a makeover for Jimmy’s 15-year-old girl (hair extensions, lipstick, miniskirt) to help her achieve her goal (attention from a boy) and batting practice and boxing lessons for Lauren’s sons, then you are familiar with the “Brady Bunch”/Bazooka Joe level of plot and character development that Sandler inflicts on his fans.
 The retro humor crosses the line from lazy to skeezy, with locker-room-style gender and sexual orientation humor that was outdated twenty years ago.

 Intended to be a laugh riot: a child repeatedly having his head slammed into walls and doors when his mother tries to carry him, a young teenager who puts his babysitter’s face on a nude fold-out that he keeps under his bed, a “meet cute” involving the two leads’ mutual inability to cope in the drugstore as Jimmy is trying to buy tampons for his daughter and Lauren is trying to buy porn for her son.
 There is attempted comedy about the appropriate tampon circumference for a 15-year-old and the appropriate masturbation material for a middle schooler.